 MHD stability of 3D plasma confinement configurations with finite plasma current

 The ideal magnetohydrodynamic stability properties of reactor-sized sphellamak and quasiaxisymmetric stellarator configurations with finite toroidal plasma current are investigated.
 In sphellamak systems, a peaked toroidal current profile yields maximum-B conditions in the central region of the plasma as a consequence of the paramagnetic enhancement of the magnetic field induced by the current.
-The resulting poloidally closed contours of the magnetic field strength prove instrumental in the favourable confinement predictions for alpha-particles.
-Under these conditions, the sphellamak is stable or weakly unstable to local Mercier or ballooning modes.
-As well as low order kink instabilities for volume average Beta* = 8%.
-Unfortunately, the bootstrap current calculated in the collisionless regime provides only a small fraction of the total plasma current that is required.
-In a two field-period quasiaxisymmetric reactor device, the bootstrap current in the collisionless limit can enhance the edge rotational transform when reactor relevant values of Beta* = 5% are approached.
-Global external kinks and internal resonant mode structures associated with the rational surface l = 1/2 can be destabilised.
+The resulting poloidally closed contours of the magnetic field strength prove instrumental in the favourable confinement conditions for alpha particles.
+Under these conditions the sphellamak is stable or weakly unstable to local Mercier and ballooning modes as well as low order kink instabilities for volume average Beta*=8%.
+Unfortunately the bootstrap current in the collisionless limit can enhance the edge rotational transform when reactor-relevant values of Beta*?5% are approached.
+Global external kinks and internal resonant mode structures associated with the rational surface t=1/2 can be destabilised.
 This effect is examined for various pressure profiles indicating the possibility of stabilisation via a judicious profile choice or modest counter current drive.